 In 2020, The Graduate Association for Food Studies debuted Food Studies (In)Digestion, a series of conversations for graduate students to search for, critique, expand, and understand our orientations to the food studies canon.
 Each part of this series served as an opportunity to generate discussion about the field of food studies through its commonly read texts—and to reflect on how those texts provoke or prevent growth in the field.

 The three-part series, conceived by Erica Zurawski, Edward James Malin, Jessica Carbone, and Carlynn Crosby, proved to be a valuable space for dialogue and connection as graduate students shared similar experiences, imaginings, and frustrations.
 Inspired by these conversations and the contributions from graduate students the world over, GAFS tweaked the structure of these meetings in 2021 to offer an open space for freeform discussions centered around thematic issues in the food studies universe.

 These sessions are designed for open conversation among graduate students (GAFS members and non-members).
 Given our desire to facilitate an open and honest conversation, meetings will not be recorded but we are hopeful that these conversations lead to the development of future bibliographies and articles in the Graduate Journal of Food Studies and further programs for the broader food studies community.
-(The bibliographies generated are in no way suggestive or authoritative, but rather a living document of scholarship discussed throughout the series.)

 Give me more details!
 How do I join a Food Studies (In)Digestion session?